iurianu/purls/_posts/2018-11-12-the-complete-schema-org-markup.md

 Sure, some things can go wrong if the implementation is incorrect, or even incomplete.
 In 2017 Google recommended the use of the JSON-LD format wherever possible, with no other explanations; therefore, people (mostly developers) chose this way of implementation as it was way simpler than adding attributes in the HTML content of the webpage.
 Given this recommendation, the same entity that issued this recommendation (Google) started to give penalties (like complete removal from the SERP) to more websites, stating that the structured data presented information which is not visible to visitors.
-Also, since structured data implementation, due to abuse, Google stopped showing images for many categories, but that won't be the case if your structured data is correct, and well implemented.
+Also, since structured data implementation, due to abuse, Google stopped showing Rich Snippets for many categories, but that won't be the case if your structured data is correct, and well implemented.

 <h4>How so we stand out in the SERP?</h4>